rjacksonxyz/invader-sim/README.md

 direction.

 For example:
-Foo north=Bar west=Baz south=Qu-ux
+Foo north=Bar west=Baz south=Shanghai
 Bar south=Foo west=Bee
 ```
-* there are two types of cities: cities declared explicitly in the file(e.g. Foo and Bar) and those declared implicitly (Baz, Qu-ux, Bee and Baz)
+* there are two types of cities: cities declared explicitly in the file(e.g. Foo and Bar) and those declared implicitly (Baz, Shanghai, Bee and Baz)
 * an explicitly declared city can contain up to 4 city connections/links
 * city names do not contain spaces
 * input files contain only valid connections: